Limits and colimits

-As an example, we are going to follow the chain from to in : Firstly, the exponential object is characterized in as right adjoint to .
+Consider the chain of equivalences from to in Set: Firstly, the exponential object is characterized in as right adjoint to .
 Secondly, the elements of are in turn in bijection with those functions from , that leave the second component fixed.
 The condition just stated is the definition of arrows in the overcategory , between the right projections out of resp. .
 If we identify objects with their terminal morphisms in , those two right projections are the pullbacks and , respectively.
 Thirdly, thus, the subset of we are interested in corresponds to in .
 Finally, the right adjoint to is a functor from to , such that .
 Hence must correspond to .

 Relation to type theory and quantification in logic